The Life Insurers' J-Curve: Why Japan's ¥13 Trillion Bond Losses Hide a Thirty-Year Opportunity

-Two Holds, Two Dissents, One Oil Shock NEW
+Two Holds, Two Dissents, One Oil Shock

 Within twenty-four hours, the two central banks that matter most for Japanese equity investors held their policy rates steady.
 The Bank of Japan kept its overnight call rate at 0.75 per cent.
 The Federal Reserve kept its federal funds rate at 3.50–3.75 per cent.
 Both decisions were expected.
 Neither was the story.
-The story is in the dissents — and in what they reveal about the diverging trajectories of the world’s two largest bond markets, the unwinding of the yen carry trade, and why TOPIX, and Japanese financial stocks in particular, are positioned to outperform global indices through the turbulence ahead. ...
+The story is in the dissents, and in what they reveal about the diverging trajectories of the world’s two largest bond markets, the unwinding of the yen carry trade and why TOPIX, and Japanese financial stocks in particular, are positioned to outperform global indices through the turbulence ahead. ...

 March 19, 2026 · 14 min · Gyokuro (玉露)